RSandyBoi/treeCruncher/README.md

 Made by Ryan Sanderson, for purposes related to Atlas Technical Consultants, Environmental Division.

 Made for use with Tacoma Dome Link Extension Data, provided by Katherine Feldmann, collected in the field by Atlas Arborist Staff

+Jurisdictions of interest are:
+-Federal Way
+-Tacoma
+-Milton
+-Puyallup
+-WSDOT